 Figure 47—Acknowledgment frame format

 The Frame Type field shall contain the value that indicates an acknowledgment frame, as shown in Table 2.
-If the acknowledgment frame is being sent in response to a received data request command, the device sending the acknowledgment frame shall determine whether it has data pending for the recipient.
-If the device can determine this before sending the acknowledgment frame, as described in 5.1.6.4.2, it shall set the Frame Pending field according to whether there is pending data.
+If the acknowledgment frame is being sent in response to a received data request command, the PD sending the acknowledgment frame shall determine whether it has data pending for the recipient.
+If the device can determine this before sending the acknowledgment frame, as described in TBD, it shall set the Frame Pending field according to whether there is pending data.
 Otherwise, the Frame Pending field shall be set to one.
 If the acknowledgment frame is being sent in response to either a data frame or another type of MAC command frame, the device shall set the Frame Pending field to zero.
 All other fields in the Frame Control field shall be set to zero and ignored on reception.

 The Sequence Number field shall contain the value of the sequence number received in the frame for which the acknowledgment is to be sent.